What to expect

 To access this service:

 1. Book a double appointment* with your GP to discuss if you are eligible for a mental health care plan.
 For eligible clients, a mental health care plan will be provided by your GP and allows you to access Medicare rebated sessions.
-Eligible clients get $87.45 back per session, for up to 20 sessions per calendar year.
+Eligible clients get $88.25 back per session, for up to 20 sessions per calendar year.
+You may be entitled to a higher rebate if you’ve reached the Medicare threshold.
+Check with Medicare if you think this may apply to you.

 2. Once you have your mental health care plan, call me and we will have a brief discussion about the issues you want to work on, determine if I am the right psychologist for you and book your appointment.
 Once we have discussed your case, ask your GP clinic to email or fax your mental health care plan to me.
 I will process the medicare rebate after payment at the end of session.

-*There is no requirement to obtain a mental health care plan for clients who do not wish to claim the medicare rebate, just call and we can discuss if I am the right psychologist for you and set an appointment.
+*There is no requirement to obtain a mental health care plan.
+If you do not wish to claim the medicare rebate, just call and we can discuss if I am the right psychologist for you and set an appointment.

 An additional 5 rebated sessions may be provided if a chronic condition is present and related to therapy.